ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 Circuits are initialized by their defined name followed by their members in curly braces `{ }`.
 Circuit types with the same members but different names are different types.

-## Circuit member values
+## Circuit member variables
-Circuit members can be defined as primitive values with explicit type.
+Circuit members can be defined as variables with any type.
 They can be accessed using dot syntax `.`.

 ```leo